 How Do I Participate in the AREA Program?

 To participate in the AREA program, please:

-1. Fill out the Teacher Application Form and mail or fax it to the AALAS office by September .
+1. Fill out the online Teacher Application Form by September 5, 2014.

 For questions related to the AREA program, please contact: